gradle/gradle/platforms/core-runtime/INSTRUMENTATION.md

 }
 ```

-Where JavaCompileInterceptorsDeclaration is a class defined by Gradle developer to replace original logic and the replacement is done via bytecode instrumentation of plugin jars and dependencies.
+Where `JavaCompileInterceptorsDeclaration` is a class defined by a Gradle developer to replace the original logic, and the replacement is done via bytecode instrumentation of plugin jars and dependencies.

 Due to that Instrumentation and bytecode upgrades is split into two big parts:
 1. Gradle distribution build time: Interceptor code generation and Gradle API type metadata collection
 2. Gradle runtime: Actual bytecode instrumentation

-JavaCompileInterceptorsDeclaration is defined by Gradle developer and with help of annotation processor Gradle then generates bytecode replacements.
+`JavaCompileInterceptorsDeclaration` is defined by Gradle developer and with help of annotation processor Gradle then generates bytecode replacements.
 The actual replacement happens when the user runs his Gradle build.

 **_Note: Groovy interception uses the same mechanism but replacements are a bit more complicated due to the dynamic nature of Groovy.